reactive-python/reactpy-django/docs/django/templatetag.md

        </html>
        ```

-    But keep in mind, in scenarios where you are trying to create a Single Page Application (SPA) within Django, you will only have one central component within your body tag.
+    But keep in mind, in scenarios where you are trying to create a Single Page Application (SPA) within Django, you will only have one central component within your `#!html <body>` tag.

 <!--multiple-components-end-->
 <!--kwargs-start-->